ImKeTT/DABS/README.md

 ### What should be improved ?

-Much work need to be done.
+More work need to be done.

 - Our dataset is limited in number.
-- We didn't consider how deep the ConNet may be most suitable for the segmentation result.
+- We didn't consider how deep the ConvNet may be most suitable for the segmentation result.
 - The modification is in processing.